Solar Defender Broad Spectrum Sunscreen

 More information on Sunscreens:

 SPF indicates the amount of time it takes to turn slightly red 24 hours after sun exposure - not how much sun protection is delivered.
 The FDA has defined SPF as the amount of time it takes to produce minimal redness (erythema) in the skin via UVB exposure.
 This is called the Minimal Erythemal Dose (MED), and it's achieved when the skin attains the amount of UVB required to produce redness, more commonly known as sunburn.

-SPF only applies to UVB light—the burning ray.
+SPF only applies to UVB light not the burning ray.

-There’s no such thing as sunblock.
-As a professional, you should never use the term “sunblock”.
+There is no such thing as sunblock.
+As a professional, you should never use the term- sunblock.
 Never, ever . . . ever!
 Why, you might ask, when everyone else in the industry does?
 Because my clients depend on me for the truth, which is: No sunscreen completely blocks UV rays.

 SPF 15 protects against 93 percent of UV rays, SPF 30 protects against 97 percent, SPF 50 wards off 98 percent, SPF 98 about 99 percent and these percentages only apply if you rub on the same amount of sunscreen that was used in the test to determine SPF.
 So a very high SPF gives a false sense of security.